What is a B2B content marketing funnel?

 Don't guess at your ICP.
 Look at your closed deals and identify common patterns.
 What industries do your best customers come from?
 What size companies convert fastest?
 What technologies do they use?

-ZoomInfo provides firmographic and technographic data on millions of companies.
-You can build target account lists based on real attributes instead of assumptions.
+ZoomInfo, an all-in-one AI GTM Platform, provides firmographic and technographic data on 500M contacts and 100M companies, so you can build target account lists based on real attributes instead of assumptions.

 Each funnel stage has different touchpoints where buyers interact with your brand.
 A prospect might discover you through a blog post, engage with a webinar, then convert after a demo.